-Dublin Don’ts: What not to do in Ireland
+Dublin Don’ts: What not to do in Dublin and Ireland

-Dublin Don’ts – what not to do when visiting Ireland…with tongue planted firmly in cheek I researched deeply the cultural do’s and don’ts in Ireland.
-I discovered 18 things you shouldn’t do in Dublin and have written all about my intensive cultural research here.
+Dublin Don’ts – what not to do when planning a trip to Ireland…with tongue planted firmly in cheek I researched deeply the cultural do’s and don’ts in Ireland.
+I discovered 18 things you shouldn’t do in Dublin insiders guide and have written all about my intensive cultural research here.

 When you are a tourist in Ireland, there are some things you should avoid doing to ensure you have a positive experience in this beautiful country.
 One of the faux pas to avoid is mixing up Ireland and Northern Ireland, as Northern Ireland is actually part of the United Kingdom.
 Another mistake to avoid is assuming that all Irish people believe in leprechauns – this is just a stereotype and not a true representation of Irish culture.